Performance Art Recipes

 The recipe format had its heyday in the Fluxus movement during the 1960s, with artists such as Yoko Ono, Erik Andersen and many others publishing numerous event scores.
 Other examples can be found throughout modern art history.
 The 1930 Futurist Cookbook contains recipes for foodworks that can be considered performances.
 We recreated one of them at Live Art for Kids 2018 at Brandts:

-In the years leading up to the First World War, Marcel Duchamp was perhaps the first artist to write a recipe for a work.
 We recreated his Sculpture Musicale 2018 in Rio de Janiero.
 A video of the resulting participatory performance can be seen here.

 We have worked with the characteristics of games in several projects.
 This applies both to our own works and works we curated.
 The four games that Hue/Boy developed for Horsens Prison in the context of our Horsens Happening provide a good example.
-They developed a live Action Role Play which invited visitors to experience the former prison through stories and games.
+They developed a Live Action Role Play (LARP) which invited visitors to experience the former prison through stories and games.